RitheshShenthar/submit-to-th/README.md

 ##Requirements
 It is assumed that you already have a MacOS or Linux development environment setup (Tool was developed on Mac OS X Yosemite).
 Posting to treeherder can be done via a treeherder python client or a node.js client; this tool only uses the python client.
 It is assumed that your development environment already has python 2.7.9+ already installed (2.7.9+ is required for authentication).

-If you are planning on submitting data to a local instance(a must if you are testing) [Virtual Box] (https://www.virtualbox.org/)and [Vagrant](https://www.vagrantup.com/) are also required for the development environment.
+If you are planning on submitting data to a local instance(a must if you are testing) [Virtual Box] (https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) are also required for the development environment.
 If you don’t have them installed, please refer to the hyperlinks on how to install them.

-Note - If your submissions need to be done from a Jenkins machine, it will need the treeherder client module.
-Install this using ```pip install treeherder-client```.
+Note - If your submissions need to work, they will need the treeherder client module.
+Install this using =>

+	pip install treeherder-client
+	#Supporting packages
+	pip install mozinfo boto
 If you are installing the complete Treeherder package anyways to run a local instance, then treeherder-client gets installed as a part of it.

 ##Quickstart
 The below steps will create a local instance of Treeherder, run a sample test script and log the result using the submission script. <br>
 1. git clone https://github.com/RitheshShenthar/submit-to-th.git<br>
-2. [Install](http://treeherder.readthedocs.org/installation.html) local instance of Treeherder.
-Verify that http://local.treeherder.mozilla.org/ is up and running and it that is ingesting pulse data i.e Treeherder is acquiring information about Mozilla checkins with revision ids.<br>
+2. [Install a local instance of Treeherder](http://treeherder.readthedocs.org/installation.html) .
+Verify that ```http://local.treeherder.mozilla.org/``` is up and running and that it is ingesting pulse data i.e Treeherder is acquiring information about Mozilla checkins with revision ids.<br>
-3. Create Hawk credentials using the following commands (after starting Treeherder as in Step (2)
+3. Create Hawk credentials using the following commands (after starting Treeherder as in Step (2))

 	~/treeherder$ vagrant ssh
 	vagrant ~/treeherder $ ./manage.py create_credentials test-client-id treeherder@mozilla.com "Description"